 Can I use my airpods while woodworking?

-While airpods with noise cancelling technology can reduce perceived noise, they are not generally marked as hearing protectors.
-Consult the latest manufacturer instructions before considering them as hearing devices.
+While AirPods with noise-canceling technology can reduce perceived noise, they are not generally marked as hearing protectors.
+Please review the latest manufacturer instructions before considering them hearing protection devices.

 Can Bluetooth hearing protectors function to make phone calls?

-Yes, most Bluetooth enabled hearing protectors have a built in audio and microphone to allow you to make and take phone calls.
+Yes, most Bluetooth-enabled hearing protectors have built-in audio and microphone to allow you to make and take phone calls.

 Summary

-While woodworking is an enjoyable and relaxing hobby safety equipment is a must to ensure decades of safe building.
-And having the right hearing protection for woodworking will help you enjoy this hobby for decades to come.
+While woodworking is enjoyable and relaxing, safety equipment is necessary for decades of safe building.
+And having the proper hearing protection for woodworking will help you enjoy this hobby for decades.

 Disclaimer: Any business, entity, or individual regulated by any government (state or federal) agency must follow their respective guidelines, regulations, laws, etc. and hearing protection as governed or regulated.
 Hearing protectors only reduce decibels, and use may still result in hearing loss.